 1. Long Diminishing Lines

 Perhaps my favorite thing to see at a venue are long diminishing lines with repeating patterns.
 Rows of grape vines at a vineyard (like at Folino Estate), rows of trees, lavender fields, long walkways with foliage on both sides and bridges are great examples.
 This is something I look for wherever I go because it makes the photos stand out without fail.
+It makes composing photos so much easier and more aesthetically pleasing.
+The convergence of the lines gives the eye a natural path through the photo, with your husband or wife at the center.
+If you’re in an urban setting and between two buildings, there is an added benefit of the light being diffused.
+The light will enter the scene and bounce off the walls in all directions, making for nice soft light.

 2. Bright Reception Venue